← All work

 Overview

-The client operated a payment processing platform serving several hundred businesses.
-The core payment API handled transaction initiation, provider communication (Stripe and ACH), status tracking, and webhook processing.
-The system was built as a single synchronous flow — every payment went through one request-response cycle with no retry logic, no event separation, and no audit trail.
+The engagement redesigned a payment processing API that handled transaction initiation, provider communication, status tracking, and webhook processing.
+The prior system ran as a single synchronous flow with limited retry behavior and limited auditability.

 System Architecture